phunware/maas-analytics-android-sdk/README.md

 ```

 ######Application ID
-You can find your application key in MaaS portal.
+You can find your application key in the MaaS portal.
 ######Access Key
 The access key is a unique key that identifies the client making the request.
 You can find your access key in the MaaS portal.
 ######Signature Key